BelBitLabs/highway-fuel-simulation/README.md

 ## How To Run:
 You can run this C++ program in two different ways:
 ---
-### Option 1: Using an IDE (Most common for Window Users)
+### Option 1: Using an IDE (Most common for Window Users):
 1. Clone this repo:
-   `git clone git@github.com:YourUsername/RepoName.git`
-2. Open `Dynamics_Problem_1.cpp` in your IDE.
-3. Build/Compile the project (usually a ▶️ Run or Build button).
-4. Run the program directly from the IDE.

-1. Clone this repo:
-   git clone git@github.com:MPaillant7/Dynamics-Problem-1.1---Project.git
 2. Open the project in an IDE (such as DEV C++ or Visual Studio, ect).
-3. Compile the program.
+3. Build/Compile the program (usually a ▶️ Run or Build button).
-4. Run the executable file to see the output in the console and generated graphs.
+4. Run the program directly from the IDE to see the output in the console and generated graphs.

+### Option 2: Using the Command Line (g++ compiler):
+1.Clone this repo: